 The lab, formerly known as the Aircraft Crash Lab, is located near the Embry-Riddle campus, just south of the John Mica Engineering and Aerospace Innovation Complex (MicaPlex) and Daytona Beach International Airport.

 Potential research topics include experiential learning techniques, forensic imaging, metallurgical failure analyses, software uses for accident scene diagrams, power plant system analysis, flight instrument impact capture marks and the pedagogy of wreckage layouts to maximize student learning.

-Equipment: Several fixed- and rotor-wing aircraft, all involved in actual crashes.
+- This lab has several fixed- and rotor-wing aircraft that were all involved in actual crashes.